FarronF/limerick-council-meetings/meetings/2020/12/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 4th November 2020.md

 The footpaths at Churchtown were noted and it was requested that the tree stumps on the

-right hand side of the roadway be removed.---
+right hand side of the roadway be removed.
+---
 9

 The vacant houses in Mountcollins and Castleview was raised and the delay in getting them